Animals Raised to Produce Milk

-Treated as milk-producing machines, dairy cows are genetically manipulated and may be given antibiotics and hormones.
-Their calves are taken away from them when they are just 1 day old, causing grief and anguish to both mother and calf.
+Treated as milk-producing machines, cows on dairy farms are selectively bred to produce unnaturally high volumes of milk.
+Their calves are taken away from them within 36 hours, causing grief and anguish to both mother and calf.
 Mother cows often bellow and call out frantically for their young for several days afterward.

 Cows raised to produce milk may spend their entire lives standing on concrete floors.
 They are fed unnatural, high-protein diets – which include dead chickens, pigs, and other animals – to make them produce a higher yield of milk.
 A British cow today typically produces 4.5 times more milk than she would need to feed her calf.
 As a result, these cows frequently suffer from painful udder inflammation, or mastitis, which leads to higher levels of pus and bacteria in their milk.

 The strain of continual pregnancy exhausts cows and often leaves them lame.
 When they are worn out and can no longer produce such high volumes of milk, they are sent to the abattoir and killed.